martinbonte/mooc-machine-learning-weather-climate/README.md

-# MOOC Machine Learning in Weather & Climate - Jupyter notebook exercises
+# MOOC Machine Learning in Weather & Climate - Tier 3 Jupyter notebook exercises

 This repository hosts my versions of [Jupyter notebooks](https://jupyter.org/) based exercises of the [Massive Open Online Course (MOOC) on Machine Learning in Weather & Climate of the ECMWF](https://www.ecmwf.int/mlwc-mooc).
 The original repository of the MOOC is [here](https://github.com/ecmwf-projects/mooc-machine-learning-weather-climate).